olich97/personal-website/content/post/personal-website-with-hugo-and-vercel/index.md

 Another reason I chose Hugo is because it is fast.
 First, it has Go at the core, which is known to be a fast compiled language.
 Also [Go's Goroutines](https://golangbot.com/goroutines/) are a perfect match for many of the tasks that Hugo performs on every build.
 Things are made to be as fast as possible.

-For example, it comes with [Live Reload](https://gohugo.io/getting-started/usage/#livereload) built in and every time changes are detected it takes milliseconds to see the result.
+For example, it comes with [Live Reload](https://gohugo.io/getting-started/usage/#livereload) built in and every time changes are detected it takes milliseconds to see the result:
 ```shell
 Change detected, rebuilding site.
 2021-11-09 23:57:27.805 +0100